Skip to main content

 What are ALPRs?

-Automated License Plate Readers (ALPRs or LPRs) are AI-powered cameras that capture and analyze images of all passing vehicles, storing details like the car's location, date, and time.
-They also capture a car's make, model, color, and any identifying features such as dents, roof racks, and bumper stickers, often turning these into searchable data points.
+Automated License Plate Readers (ALPRs or LPRs) are cameras that capture and use AI to analyze images of vehicles, storing details like the car's location as well as the date and time the car was detected.
+These cameras also gather information such as the car's make, model, color, along with any other identifying features such as dents, roof racks, and bumper stickers.
+Using this information, services create a searchable database that keeps track of these vehicles and can determine where they've been.

 What is Flock?